UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <opt text="To the data after training the model" >

-You are half right but it's not done after training the model.
+You are half right, but it's not done after training the model.

 </opt>